Virtual-Trail-Room/Img2Mesh-InstantMesh-Pipeline/README.md

 ## Uploading to virtual cluster and saving to local machine

 If you are using the lambda vitual clusters, I recommend using the zip cli, which lets you zip and unzip files through the cli.
-The lambda virtual machines do not let you zip files in their interface.
+The lambda virtual machines do not let you zip files in their interface, nor does it allow for you to download more than 9 files at a time.

 To install:
 ```